pachyderm/docs/content/2.3.x/concepts/_index.md

 - **Pachyderm File System** (PFS) manages Pachyderm's data and versioning system.
 - **Pachyderm Pipeline System** (PPS) enables you to perform various transformations on your data.

-After you have a good grasp of the basics, move to advanced concepts and features.

-In particular, you will learn: